Transparency in Wage Structures Act: Criticism

 At a public hearing of the Committee on Family Affairs, the German Trade Union Confederation criticized the bill for not providing for collective actions in the case of wage discrimination.
 The group applauded the introduction of the individual right to information, but noted that women would likely face professional retaliation for taking action alone against their employers.
 The German Association of Women Lawyers also criticized the planned compensation review process for being voluntary and only applying to employers with more than 500 employees, as actions on a voluntary basis have not produced successful outcomes in the past.

 The German Green Party criticized the threshold values of 200/500 employees and called for the law to be applicable for all employers.
 They further criticized the lack of a mechanism for unions to engage in collective actions.
-Die Linke criticized the that the compensation reviews were not mandatory.
+Die Linke criticized that the compensation reviews were not mandatory.

 The Confederation of German Employers' Associations criticized the law as being too bureaucratic and that the law misses its target of promoting career opportunities for women.

 Alexander Hagelüken and Thomas Öchsner researched the outcomes of the law in May 2018 on behalf of the German newspaper Süddeutsche Zeitung.
-Companies in which pay inquiries were made directly to the employer, instead of through a works council, a large number of employees did not make use of their right to information due to fear of retaliation.
-In general, however, the law had not seen much use.
+In companies where pay inquiries were made directly to the employer instead of through a works council, a large number of employees did not make use of their right to information due to fear of retaliation.
+In general moreover the law had not seen much use.
 The use of the median, along with the combination of base pay and fringe benefits as a single sum, results in a list where the employer only communicates the value in the middle of the list, which reduces the usefulness of the report.
 The law only includes a subset of fringe benefits that employers might provide.
 None of the 20 large companies they contacted stated that they planned any fundamental changes.